trychlos/pwix-accounts-tools/README.md

 #### `AccountsTools.preferredLabelRV( id|user [, preferred] )`

-The same method that above `AccountsTools.preferredLabel()`, but returns a `ReactiveVar` with the value of the result, or which will be set to the value of the result when the Promise will be resolved.
+The same method that above `AccountsTools.preferredLabel()`, but returns a `ReactiveVar` which handles the Promise.

 #### `AccountsTools.writeData( id|user, set )`